sen2vm/sen2vm-core/README.md

 ```

 ## 2. Inputs

+> [!NOTE]
+> The orekit-data is required to process the grid.
+During the first run, the orekit-data is extracted from the JAR file (.jar) and placed in the same directory as the JAR.
+The orekit-data can be replaced by the user if needed.
+The official orekit-data is available https://github.com/sen2vm/sen2vm-core/tree/main/orekit-data.

 Inputs required by Sen2VM are:
 * L1B Product,
 * Some GIPP files (parameters files used in operational production),